sebastiaanluca/laravel-router/README.md

 ## How to install

-### Laravel 5.5
+### Laravel 5.5 or higher

-From Laravel 5.5 and onwards, this package supports auto-discovery.
+From Laravel 5.5 onwards, this package supports auto-discovery.
 Just add the package to your project using composer and you're good to go!

 ```bash
 composer require sebastiaanluca/laravel-router